xinyu42/statistical-learning/README.md

 # Statistical Learning and Data Mining (QBUS6810)
 **Marcel Scharth, The University of Sydney**

-This page contains material from Statistical Learning Data Mining, postgraduate unit at the University of Sydney Business School.
+This is a repository for the Jupyter Notebooks and code used in Statistical Learning Data Mining, postgraduate unit at the University of Sydney Business School.
+I additionally provide the lectures in case you need them for future reference.

 This version: Semester 2, 2017.

 ## Python Tutorials (under construction)